oracle-livelabs/security/blockchain-table-new/blockchain-tables/blockchain-tables.md

 ---

-When you try to manage the rows using update, delete, truncate you get the error `operation not allowed on the blockchain table` if the rows are within the retention period.
+When you try to manage the rows using update, delete, truncate you get the error `operation not allowed on the blockchain table`.

 1. Update a record in the `bank_ledger_bt` blockchain table by setting deposit\_amount=0.